FrancisPhillipsBuger/Quantum_Bayesian/README.md

 QBM is specifically designed to overcome these limitations by reducing the problem to a compact, physically motivated feature space in which classical and quantum learners can be compared directly.
 - `Pseudospin descriptor` with atom-level Nyström pooling encodes multi-element surfaces in a fixed-length vector, and is cached on disk so later runs skip the most expensive step.
 - `mBIC subset selection` finds the most informative descriptor subsets, either by exhaustive enumeration or as a QUBO solved by QAOA.
-- `Two-tier prediction` combines Bayesian model averaging over the top-$k$ subset models with a residual learner (exact GP, Nyström + Bayesian ridge, linear ridge, or a quantum model).
+- `Ensemble + residual prediction` combines Bayesian model averaging over the top-$k$ subset models with a residual learner (exact GP, Nyström + Bayesian ridge, linear ridge, or a quantum model).
 - `Quantum kernels` replace the classical kernels with a fidelity quantum kernel (ZZ feature map) or a variational data re-uploading circuit.
 All circuits run on classical statevector simulators, so no quantum hardware is needed.

 ## Requirements